-President Trump Waffles On Hong Kong Democracy Bill
+President Trump Waffles On Hong Kong Democracy Bill Amid China Trade Talks

 President Trump said Friday he supports pro-democracy demonstrators in Hong Kong.
-But he stopped short of saying he would sign legislation requiring sanctions against China for any crackdown on the Hong Kong protesters.
+But he stopped short of saying he would sign legislation requiring sanctions against China for any crackdown on Hong Kong protesters.

-"We have to stand with Hong Kong, but I'm also standing with President Xi," Trump said in an interview on Fox News program Fox and Friends.
+"We have to stand with Hong Kong, but I'm also standing with President Xi," Trump said in an interview on the Fox News program Fox and Friends.
 "He's a friend of mine."

 The U.S. House and Senate this week passed the Hong Kong Human Rights and Democracy Act with overwhelming, veto-proof support.
-The bill calls for stripping Hong Kong of its preferential trade status if China fails to maintain the freedoms guaranteed the former British colony when Beijing took over more than two decades ago.
+The bill calls for stripping Hong Kong of its preferential trade status if China fails to maintain the freedoms guaranteed to the former British colony when Beijing took over more than two decades ago.

-If no deal is reached by mid-December, the administration is preparing to impose new tariffs on another $160 billion worth of Chinese imports, including popular consumer items such as cell phones and laptops.
+If no deal is reached by mid-December, the administration is preparing to impose new tariffs on another $160 billion worth of Chinese imports, including popular consumer items such as cellphones and laptops.

 "The bottom line is we have a very good chance to make a deal," Trump said Friday, calling the Hong Kong protests a "complicating factor."
 China could withdraw from the talks if Trump signs the Hong Kong bill.